Texas Cottage Food Law: Food Safety Training Requirements

 Cottage food businesses are becoming increasingly popular in Texas.

-While the state doesn’t regulate cottage food businesses in the same way they regulate food establishments, you still must successfully complete a basic food safety education or ANAB-accredited food handler training program.
+While the state doesn’t regulate cottage food businesses in the same way they regulate food establishments, you must successfully complete an accredited food handler training program, like the one offered by FoodSafePal.